Hillbank-Pixels/Mankychester/README.md

 Training 2019-09-11

-This is mind blowing - we can fix this.
+This is mind blowing - we have fixed this.